kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ## Listing policy signatures

-`kwctl` also allows the users to check the signatures in a published policy.
+`kwctl` also allows users to check the signatures in a published policy.
 The `kwctl inspect` command shows all the relevant information about the policy and its signatures as illustrated in an example below: